josejhkim/tp/docs/DeveloperGuide.md

 # Glossary

 - **Person:** An individual invited to attend the wedding.
-- **Table:** A designated seating area at the wedding venue, typically used to group guests together.
+- **Table:** A designated seating area at the wedding venue, typically used to group persons together.
 - **Dietary Restriction:** A limitation or specific requirement regarding food consumption, often due to allergies, health conditions, or personal preferences.
-- **RSVP Status:** The response provided by an invited guest indicating whether they will attend the event.
+- **RSVP Status:** The response provided by an invited person indicating whether they will attend the event.
 - **Wedding Planner:** A professional responsible for organizing, coordinating, and managing all aspects of a wedding event.
 - **Vendor (Extension):** A business or individual that supplies services or products—such as catering, photography, or decor—for the wedding.